j0ju/x6100-fw-mangler/README.md

  Only transmit in frequency ranges you are allowed to transmit, check for a clean HF of your device.
  I advise not distributing images generated this way, they contain copyrighted material.

+# Quickstart

+ * Install the software on your system listed in the Requirements section below.
+ * copy `./config.example` to `./config`
+ * edit `config` with your favorite editor
+ * comment out the images you want to experiment with, I suggest starting with the `sdcard` images.
+ * save the file and exit editor
+ * type `make`

 # Requirements
  * Docker
  * `qemu-user-static` with a proper `binfmt` config, although if not available un your platform there is a small helper in the tools section.